 Best Things To Do & See At Petra

-At this point, you’re probably wondering what are some of the “must see” places in Petra.
+At this point, you’re probably wondering what are some of the “must see” places in Petra Jordan.

-This is not a complete list of every single rock, tomb, and interesting thing to see at Petra, but these are just some of the highlights that stood out to me during my time there.
+This is not a complete list of every single rock, tomb, and interesting thing to see in the lost city of Petra, but these are just some of the highlights that stood out to me during my time there.
 Remember, no matter how awesome you think Petra is, trust me, you will get tired of looking at rock buildings after awhile.

 One day at Petra is enough time to see most of the places on this list, but probably not all of them, so you’ll want to prioritize the things that look most appealing to you.
 Two days is plenty of time to see all of these.